 EERE will provide applicants with reviewer comments following evaluation of all eligible Full Applications.
 Applicants will have a brief opportunity to review the comments and to prepare a short Reply to Reviewer Comments responding to comments however they desire or supplementing their Full Application.
 The Reply to Reviewer Comments is an optional submission; applicants are not required to submit a Reply to Reviewer Comments.
 EERE will notify applicants via email when the Reviewer Comments are available for reply.
 The expected submission deadline is on the cover page of the FOA; however, it is the applicant's responsibility to monitor email in the event that the expected date changes.
-The deadline will not be extended for applicants who are unable to timely submit their reply due to failure to check email or relying on the expected date alone.
-Applicants should anticipate having approximately three (3) business days to submit Replies to Reviewer Comments.
+The deadline will not be extended for applicants who are unable to timely submit their reply due to failure to check email or only relying on the expected date posted on the cover page of the FOA.

+Applicants should anticipate having approximately five (5) business days to submit Replies to Reviewer Comments.